Things to Do in North Lake Tahoe

 Burnt Cedar Beach

 • ALL beaches in Lake Tahoe (including the North Lake Tahoe beaches) get extremely busy in the summer months, and parking lots fill up early.
-Try to get parking spots and be there in the morning.
+Try to be there in the morning.

 • Dogs aren’t allowed on any of the North Lake Tahoe beaches, except for a very specific area (end of Racoon street) on North Tahoe beach.
 So if you want to bring a dog, that is the beach to go to.